-I have collected all the data in Excel, on a file with several pages.
-Each place/website have its individual page where I have recorded the data.
-Those pages contain a straightforward frequency table, where I have recorded the name of the author, the book titles, any representation on the front page, any representation on the back page, any mentions of LGBTQIA+, characters who are a part of LGBTQIA+ as well as the types of representation showed in the books.
+I have collected all the data in Excel on a file with several pages, one for each place/website I have recorded data.
+Those pages contain a straightforward frequency table, where I have recorded the name of the author, the book titles, any representation on the front page, any representation on the back page, any characters who are a part of LGBTQIA+ as well as the types of representation showed in the books.
 Every book without LGBTQIA+ representation has been marked no or none in every category.
-Any book containing said representation has been marked yes, and brief explanations and sexualities of relevant characters have been inputted in the table.
+Any book containing said representation has been marked yes, and brief explanations and names of relevant characters have been inputted in the table.

-For School A, the first physical school library recorded, I additionally recorded a complete APA style source list in Word with numbers matching up to their parallel in Excel.
-This was in case of any reprints or edition changes that could make the knowledge valuable/necessary for informing of my standpoint.
+For School A, I additionally recorded a complete APA style source list in Word with numbers matching up to their parallel in Excel in case of any reprints or edition changes that could make the knowledge valuable/necessary for informing of my standpoint.
 I did this as I would be unable to revisit if I faced a quandary.
 School B could be revisited, and a complete source list was therefore not required for me to record any findings.